JulianKarhof/pictshare-book/docs/security.md

 ### Server Security

 - **Denial of Service**: We use Cloudflare's as well as Vercel's DDoS protection to mitigate denial of service attacks.
-- **SQL Injection**: Prisma uses prevents SQL injection as long as model based queries are used.
+- **SQL Injection**: Prisma prevents SQL injection as long as model based queries are used.
 - **Command Injection**: We use input validation and sanitization to prevent command injection attacks.
 - **Rate Limiting**: We currently employ rate limiting on our auth endpoints (3 requests per 10 seconds)